t-kolev/ric-plt-vespamgr/README.md

 * VESMGR_APPMGRDOMAIN - Application manager domain.
 This is for testing purposes, only.
 Default: service-ricplt-appmgr-http.ricplt.svc.cluster.local.

+# Liveness probe

+The VESPA manager replies to liveness HTTP GET at path /supervision.

 # Unit Tests

 In order to run the VESPA manager unit tests, give the following command: